-Once competition begins, a bowling ball's surface cannot be altered (with the exception of rubbing alcohol, which can be used on any bowling ball at any time).
+Once competition begins, a bowling ball's surface cannot be altered with chemicals or sanding pads (without permission from the competition's director).
 A bowler can alter the surface of a ball with chemicals or sanding pads before match scoring begins and/or in between matches.
 A bowler may not alter the surface of the ball during or between games (within a match).
-Wiping a ball off with a dry towel or shammy pad, or wiping rubbing alcohol on a ball is allowed at any time.
+Wiping a ball off with a dry towel or shammy pad is allowed at any time.
 Violation of these rules may result in a ball being removed from competition.